Log Flow will show you what's being received by the backend in real time. The main use cases for log flow are:

 - Ensure that the backend is receiving what the app is supposed to send.

-In order to populate the log flow page, you will need to:
+To populate the log flow page, you'll need to:

 - Open the Log Flow page and wait a few seconds

 No previous logs will show unless this workflow above was done earlier in the same day (in the UTC timezone).
 Also, this process will need to be done again after 10 minutes of the page not being in focus.

 Log flow will show you the following information:

 - Start of sessions